Wild night of burnouts, drag races in downtown Kansas City raises questions on safety

-KANSAS CITY, MO (KCTV) -- A wild night of burnouts and drag races in downtown Kansas City has left marks everywhere on the road.
+KANSAS CITY, MO (KCTV/KSMO) -- A wild night of burnouts and drag races in downtown Kansas City has left marks everywhere on the road.

 It started about 10 p.m.
 Sunday at 13th Street and Grand Boulevard.
 The group responsible then left and came back and wrapped up sometime around midnight.